Who are the Institutional Holders in IT Tech Packaging Inc. (ITP)?

 The top institutional shareholder in the company is Renaissance Technologies, LLC with over 0.55 million shares valued at $0.31 million.
 The investor’s holdings represent 0.79% of the ITP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is HRT Financial LLC with 0.16 million shares valued at $87047.0 to account for 0.22% of the shares outstanding.
 The other top investors are Bridgeway Capital Management, Inc. which holds 0.15 million shares representing 0.21% and valued at over $81805.0, while UBS Group AG holds 0.06% of the shares totaling 43870.0 with a market value of $24413.0.

-IT Tech Packaging Inc. (AMEX: ITP) is 29.90% higher on its value in year-to-date trading and has touched a low of $0.39 and a high of $1.45 in the current 52-week trading range.
+IT Tech Packaging Inc. (AMEX: ITP) is 32.26% higher on its value in year-to-date trading and has touched a low of $0.39 and a high of $1.45 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ITP stock was last observed hovering at around $0.72 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $5.00 for the next 12 months.
-It is also 85.6% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 85.6% higher than the price target low of $5.00 for the same period.
+The ITP stock was last observed hovering at around $0.71 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $5.00 for the next 12 months.
+It is also 85.2% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 85.2% higher than the price target low of $5.00 for the same period.

 IT Tech Packaging Inc. (ITP) Analyst Forecasts